kubeflow/kfctl/operator.md

 kubectl create -f deploy/operator.yaml
 ```

-2. Deploy KfDef and ResourceQuota.
-Since we only want to allow one kfdef instance on this cluster,
+2. Deploy KfDef.
+You can optionally apply ResourceQuota if your Kubernetes version is 1.15+, which will allow only one _kfdef_ instance or one deployment of Kubeflow on this cluster, which follows the singleton model.
 we use ResourceQuota to provide constraints that only one instance of kfdef is allowed within the Kubeflow namespace.
 ```shell
 kubectl create ns kubeflow